microsoft/FluidFramework/packages/dds/tree/docs/Shared Tree Philosophy.md

 which applications can opt into in their schema in a compatible way.

 Shared Tree is also designed to ensure applications using it can also adopt this same compatibility approach while minimizing the frequency and difficulty of doing so.
-For example the APIs Shared Tree exposes for working with schema are designed to help guide users of it into design patterns that are robust and maintainable even when faced with supporting large numbers of legacy schema.
+For example the APIs Shared Tree exposes for working with schema are designed to help guide their users into design patterns that are robust and maintainable even when faced with supporting large numbers of legacy schema.

 ## Data Model and Editing